 To save some money and also avoid high-pressure sales tactics, investigate the timeshare resale

 market.
+Start by looking at time share resales companies such as SellMyTimeshareNow.com.
 Owners who stop using their units will often sell them at much lower prices than you would pay a salesman offering

 a direct buy.
 This is because timeshares, unlike other real estate, depreciate.